 - 6.54 This site is identified as a 'Strategic Employment Location' under Policy MN2.
 Its development will provide a new stadium capable of accommodating a re-formed Formby Football Club, replacement sports pitches, new recreational facilities, and a minimum of 7 hectares (net) of employment land. - 6.55 A significant part of the site is in Flood Zone 3.
 However, the allocation of this site is justified as it offers the only opportunity to provide a new stadium for a re-formed Formby Football Club.
 In addition, the development of the site will provide new high quality sports pitches and recreational facilities for community use.
-When taken together with site to the north of the Formby Industrial Estate (Policy MN4), there are also no alternative sites to fully meet North Sefton's employment needs over the Plan period. - 6.56 The new sports ground should be constructed to the specification of the Football Association's Category F Ground Grading.
+When taken together with site to the north of the Formby Industrial Estate (Policy MN4), there are also no alternative sites to fully meet North Sefton's employment needs over the Plan period. - 6.56 The new sports ground should be constructed to the specification of the Football Association's Category E-Ground Grading.
 Full details of this standard are available to download from the Football Associations website.
-In summary, a Category F ground must provide: The new sports ground should be constructed to the specification of the Football Association's Category E Ground Grading.
-Full details of this standard are available to download from the Football Associations website.
-In summary, a Category E ground must provide: - A minimum capacity for 1,000 spectators - Standing or seating for spectators on 3 sides of the ground - A clubhouse - Adequate car parking and floodlighting - 6.56A The proposed restrictions in criterion 1j) on floodlighting are required to ensure that any light spillage offsite is minimised throughout the winter period to ensure that it has the minimum impact on the adjacent feeding grounds for overwintering birds and bat use of the river corridor.
+In summary, a Category E-ground must provide: - A minimum capacity for 1,000 spectators - Standing or seating for spectators on 3 sides of the ground - A clubhouse - Adequate car parking and floodlighting